Welcome to today's edition of the Rush 24-7 podcast.

 He doesn't see himself as a capitalist reformer saving a stupid automobile company.

-And give it to the people he thinks have a moral right to it because somehow they have been taken advantage of, used, exploited, paid unfairly, what have you.
+He sees this as an opportunity to take it away from the people who founded it and give it to the people he thinks have a moral right to it because somehow they have been taken advantage of, used, exploited, paid unfairly, what have you.

-It's socialism.
+It's socialist.

-Look, a couple other things here, ladies and gentlemen.
+Look, a couple other things here.

 I got the sound bites now.

-And now back to praise it.
+And now back to praise.

-Schizophrenia out there.
+It's schizophrenia out there.

 But I started to say something, and I want to clarify because of what happened on cable news last night that blew it up.

-And in that analysis, I made the point that Perot didn't really want to win the White House that he had as his primary objective, sabotaging George H.W.
+And in that analysis, I made the point that Perot didn't really want to win the White House, that he had as his primary objective, sabotaging George H.W.
 Bush.

 And I told you what the reasons were, as they had been explained to me.